 In order to ensure optimum performance and security at all times, network engineers need a clear, detailed and continuous picture of the network.
 Visibility is your greatest tool to prevent potential problems.

+And what does visibility mean?
 It means that you need to see and analyze all the data that flows through your network.
 And that analysis is only as good as the information you extracted in the first place.
 Analyzing this data is done usually either via a network TAP (Test Access Point), or through a switch's port mirroring (SPAN).
 It has been already proved that TAPs give the best and most accurate results for network visibility.
 Read an in-depth comparison of both methods in this article.

 The first and main difference between a TAP and another monitoring tool (for example, a SPAN port) is the type of data that is actually passed to the analyzer.
 Other tools only copy select parts of the traffic going through the switch and drop the rest.